Sushmithameduri/workplace-stress-mental-health/README.md

-# me# Impact of Workplace Stress on Mental Health Conditions of Employees
+# Impact of Workplace Stress on Mental Health Conditions of Employees

 This project explores how workplace stress impacts employees' mental health across different industries and work settings (remote, hybrid, onsite).
 Using a dataset of 5,000 employees, we conducted a detailed statistical analysis and created informative visualizations to uncover patterns and suggest improvements for organizational wellness.